Six-man football

-Six-man football is a variant of gridiron football played with six players per team, instead of the standard 11 or 12.
+Six-man football is a variant of gridiron football played with six players per team, instead of the standard eleven.
 It is generally played by high schools in rural areas of the United States and Canada.

 History

 Six-man football was developed in 1934 by Stephen Epler in Chester, Nebraska, as an alternative means for small high schools to field a football team during the Great Depression.
-The first game was played on Thursday, September 27, 1934, at the Hebron, Nebraska Athletic Gridiron, under the lights, with a crowd of almost 1000 watching.
+The first game was played on Thursday, September 27, 1934, at the Hebron, Nebraska Athletic Gridiron, with a crowd of almost 1000 watching.
 This game was played so that coaches all over Kansas and Nebraska could see if they wanted to try this new game of six-man.
 The two teams playing in the game were the combined team from Hardy-Chester ("Hard-Chests") and a combined team from Belvidere-Alexandria ("Belvalex").
 The two teams had two weeks to practice prior to this game; the two teams played to a 19-19 tie.
 After that night, rules for the game were distributed to about 60,000 coaches in the United States.

 On October 5, 1940, Windham High School from Windham, Ohio, defeated Stamford Collegiate of Niagara Falls, Ontario, 39-1 in the first international six-man football game.

-Notable six-man players

-Jack Pardee (April 19, 1936 – April 1, 2013) began his football career as a teenager in Christoval, Texas, where he excelled as a member of the six-man football team.[1]
-He was an All-American linebacker at Texas A&M University and a two-time All-Pro with the Los Angeles Rams (1963) and the Washington Redskins (1971).
-He was one of the few six-man players to ever make it to the NFL, and his knowledge of that wide-open game served him well as a coach.
-Pardee was inducted into the College Football Hall of Fame as a player in 1986.
-Following his playing career, Pardee went on to coach, becoming the only head coach to helm a team in college football, the National Football League, the United States Football League, the World Football League, and the Canadian Football League.

-Ed Sprinkle (September 3, 1923 – July 28, 2014) played six-man football at Tuscola High School in 1939, and became known to many as "The Meanest Man in Pro Football", nicknamed "the Claw".
-Prior to his NFL career, Sprinkle won three letters in football and two in basketball and earned All-Border Conference while at Hardin–Simmons University in the early 1940s.
-He earned all-Eastern honors in 1943 while attending the United States Naval Academy.
-He played for 12 seasons with the Chicago Bears of the National Football League and is credited with calling attention to the NFL's defensive players.
-At first, he played on both defense and offense.
-He caught 32 passes for 451 yards and seven touchdowns during his professional career.
-His ability to rush opposing quarterbacks, however, made him a defensive specialist, earning four Pro Bowls.